 But what if you have hesitations around choosing one niche?
 Does ‘niching’ really help grow your business?

-Here’s a little secret about niching:
+Here’s a little secret about niching for massage therapists:

 It actually helps fill your appointment book faster.

 That might feel counter-intuitive.
 Choosing a niche means you’re focusing your efforts on fewer people.
 So shouldn’t that mean it takes a bit longer for the right people to find you?

 Often, the opposite is the case.
 Let’s examine why.

 Think about what people do when they’re looking for a specific service.
 Let’s use massage therapy as our example.
 So you’re searching for an RMT, what do you do?
 Do you just search google for ‘RMT’ and hope for the best?

 I bet you don’t.